openshift/enhancements/enhancements/machine-api/opt-out-machine-health-checking.md

 A concern is that MachineHealthChecks could interfere with this health checking logic and prevent the autoscaler from adding new compute capacity.
-To ensure there are no conflicts, everal scenarios must be tested to check whether there may be conflicts
+To ensure there are no conflicts, several scenarios must be tested to check whether there may be conflicts

 #### Scenarios
 ##### Machine fails to launch due to user config error